-Anil Kumar Mishra1, Vrij Kishor Mishra2 and Dr. Zulfikar Ahmad Khan3 ^{1&2}Research Scholar, 3Research Guide ^{1,2&3}Mangalayatan University, Aligarh, Uttar Pradesh, India
+Anil Kumar Mishra, Vrij Kishor Mishra and Dr. Zulfikar Ahmad Khan Research Scholar, Research Guide

+1,2&3Mangalayatan University, Aligarh, Uttar Pradesh, India

-E-mail: 20220654_anil@mangalayatan.edu.in, vkmdbs@gmail.com, zulfiqar212@rediffmail.com
+E-mail: 20220654\anil@mangalayatan.edu.in, vkmdbs@gmail.com, zulfiqar212@rediffmail.com

 Information refers to knowledge, facts, or data that is communicated or received.
 It is the result of processing data through interpretation, analysis, or organization.
 Information can take many forms, such as text, images, audio, or video.
 It can be transmitted through various channels, including books, electronic media, oral communication, or the Internet.
 Library service refers to the range of services that libraries provide to their users.
 These services are designed to meet the diverse needs of library patrons and promote the effective use of library resources.
-Library service refers to the diverse needs of library patrons and promote the effective use of library resources.
+Library service refers to the range of services that libraries provide to their users.
+These services are designed to meet the diverse needs of library patrons and promote the effective use of library resources.